 What is the difference between garlic and roasted garlic?

 Raw garlic has an intense, pungent taste and smell.
-It can be added to sauces like tzatziki, salad dressings and many other recipes.
+It can be added to sauces like this tzatziki sauce (Greek yogurt dip), salad dressings and many other recipes.

 When garlic is cooked, it mellows and becomes less intense.